OCA/account-invoicing/account_global_discount/README.rst

 To configure this module, you need to:

-#.
-Go to *Settings > Parameters > Global Discounts*.
+1. Go to *Settings > Parameters > Global Discounts*.
-#.
-Add a new discount percentage.
+2. Add a new discount percentage.
-#.
-Choose the discount scope (sales or purchases).
+3. Choose the discount scope (sales or purchases).
-#.
-You can also restrict it to a certain company if needed.
+4. You can also restrict it to a certain company if needed.

 You can assign global discounts to partners as well:

-#.
-Go to a partner that is a company.
+1. Go to a partner that is a company.
-#.
-Go to the *Sales & Purchases* tab.
+2. Go to the *Sales & Purchases* tab.
-#.
-In section sale, you can set sale discounts.
+3. In section sale, you can set sale discounts.
-#.
-In section purchase, you can set purchase discounts.
+4. In section purchase, you can set purchase discounts.

 Usage
 =====

 To use this module, you need to:

-#.
-Go to *Invoicing > Customers > Invoices*.
+1. Go to *Invoicing > Customers > Invoices*.
-#.
-Create a new sales invoice, choose a customer with a defined global
-   discount and you will see how the value of the 'Invoice Global Discounts' field is auto-completed with the global discounts defined in the customer (See configuration section in this readme), although you can choose then other global discounts defined in configuration.
+2. Create a new sales invoice, choose a customer with a defined global discount and you will see how the value of the 'Invoice Global Discounts' field is auto-completed with the global discounts defined in the customer (See configuration section in this readme), although you can choose then other global discounts defined in configuration.
-#.
-Add several invoice lines.
+3. Add several invoice lines.
-#.
-At the bottom of the form you will see how global discounts affect the
+4. At the bottom of the form you will see how global discounts affect the total values.
-   total values.
-#.
-Go to the 'Journal Items' tab (if you have permissions for that).
+5. Go to the 'Journal Items' tab (if you have permissions for that).
    There you will see how the tax lines have the discount percentage applied and you will also see the lines that reflect the global discount applied.
-#.
-In the 'Other info' tab, you can see in the 'Global Discounts' table,
-   the global discounts applied to each of the invoice lines.
+6. In the 'Other info' tab, you can see in the 'Global Discounts' table, the global discounts applied to each of the invoice lines.

 Known issues / Roadmap
 ======================

-* Not all the taxes combination can be compatible with global discounts, as the generated journal items won't be correct for taxes declarations.
+-  Not all the taxes combination can be compatible with global discounts, as the generated journal items won't be correct for taxes declarations.
 An error is raised in that cases.
-* Currently, taxes in invoice lines are mandatory with global discounts.
+-  Currently, taxes in invoice lines are mandatory with global discounts.
-* No tax tags are populated for the global discount move lines, only `tax_ids`.
+-  No tax tags are populated for the global discount move lines, only tax_ids.

 Bug Tracker
 ===========